g-raffy/gco_python/README.md

 Note that all input arrays are assumed to be in int32.
 This means that float potentials must be rounded!

 These algorithms can only deal with certain energies.
-Unfortunately I have not figured out yet how to convert C++ errors to Python.
-If an unknown error is raised, it probably means that you used an invalid energy function.
+If an error is raised, it probably means that you used an invalid energy function.
 Look at the gco README for details.